bkesterbyld/701-Glenside/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      Augustine Lane just around the big Glenside curve is a 1-2 minute walk on the Southern /  Eastern side of the Glenside where there is a sidewalk.
+      Augustine Lane just around the big Glenside curve and is a 1-2 minute walk on the Southern side of Glenside with a Sidewalk.
 It looks like there is walking space across from Augustine, but that's just city planning's sick sense of humor.

-      When on foot to our house, try to cross at our southern driveway entrance as it has the best views of traffic both ways during the day.
-When leaving, the northern driveway has the better view.
+      When on foot to our house, try to cross at the first / southern driveway entrance as it has the best views of traffic both ways during the day.
+      When leaving, the northern driveway has the better view (left as you exit our house).
     actions: []
     media:
       url: /images/walkingtoglenside4.png